 In the beginning of Octopussy, Bond turns inside-out his brown tweed jacket to reveal an olive green army uniform underneath, and he sticks on a mustache to masquerade as Colonel Luis Toro.
 The coat is no longer a 3-button sports coat with a cutaway front but a 4-button coat with a closed front and a shirt collar and shirt cuffs.
 There are four patch pockets with button-down flaps; the top two pockets have box pleats and the bottom two have bellows.
 Shoulder straps hold rank stars, a belt tightens the waist and the back has a single vent.
 The buttons are black horn.

 Bond’s belted, flat-front uniform trousers with plain bottoms match the suit.
-His beige shirt mirrors the jacket with shoulder straps and box-pleated patch pockets with button-flaps.
+His beige shirt made by Frank Foster mirrors the jacket with shoulder straps and box-pleated patch pockets with angled bottom corners and button-down flaps.
 The collar is a moderate spread and the cuffs have a single button.
+The shirt has no placket, and the buttons are brown.
 Bond ties the black repp tie in a four-in-hand knot.
 On his head Bond wears a stiff olive cap with a gold laurel decoration across the peak, and on his feet he wears dark brown boots with zip sides.

 Octopussy opens with Bond in a brown tweed 3-button sports coat tailored by Douglas Hayward with natural shoulders and a low button stance.
 It has slanted pockets with a ticket pocket and double vents in the back.
 We are lead to believe this coat is reversible, and when Bond removes the coat and turns it inside out we see the green army fabric and patch pockets on the other side.

 Underneath the jacket Bond wears a yellow poloneck, or a dickey, if you will, which is easily removable.
+It’s not a full jumper and only fills the jacket opening.
 Bond’s trousers are olive green twill, matching the reverse side of his coat, with a plain front and plain hems.
 He wears the trousers with a dark brown belt that has a brass buckle and matches his dark brown boots.
 Bond’s flat cap is brown tweed matching the sports coat, but it’s also reversible to match the uniform.
 Later in week I will write more about the military uniform that Bond hides underneath the sports coat.

 The reverse side is shown, though the shape isn’t consistent with the uniform seen when Moore puts it on.